tonyhsu17/Synchive/README.md

 - What do to after completion (also add 4th option that closes program)
 - Include progress stats (running time, etc)
 - Add folder selection for locations ("..." button)
+- Disable "Run" until completion
-- Add UI indication if something goes wrong
+- Add tooltips